jsignore123/MP3_File_Sorter/README.txt

 Description:
 -------------------
-Hey big papa :D!
-Here's everything you need to know about how to run this program.
-This'll sort all your MP3 files into their respective band and album folders.
-It also prints the song/album/band for each MP3 incase you wanna check that my program sorted the MP3s correctly.
-I love you!!
-You owe me $100 for this!
-Don't forget...
+This program will sort all your MP3 song files into their respective band and album folders.
+It also prints the song/album/band for each MP3 file to the terminal.

-Love you - Jess Signore

-library used if .jar doesn't work: https://github.com/mpatric/mp3agic
+library used if .jar file doesn't work: https://github.com/mpatric/mp3agic

 Instructions:
 -------------------